 She added, “As PAs, it is our responsibility to ﬁnd creative solutions to remove barriers so that all patients can receive equitable health care.
 Progress can only happen when we choose to be leaders; I’m proud to fulﬁll this role as a PA.”

-The Health Foundation is glad to support this PA-led nonprofit and its inspiring efforts to improve health for an underserved population.
+The Health Foundation is glad to support this initiative that seeks to address food insecurity for oncology patients.